 Electrostatic discharge (ESD) is a rapid, spontaneous transfer of electrostatic charge from one object to another.
-Albeit not dangerous to humans, these small zaps can destroy sensitive electronic equipment like circuit boards (PCB) and microchips.
+Albeit not dangerous to humans, these small zaps can destroy sensitive electronic equipment like PCBs (Printed Circuit Boards) and microchips.
 Hence, these components will need to be protected by ESD-safe materials.
 Here we describe ESD in combination with sensitive electronic parts, and what the long-term consequences can be if it goes wrong.

 The dangers of Electrostatic discharge